Tricked-dev/tricked.dev/src/pages/about.md

 ### Other interests

 Although i primarily do programming i do enjoy cosplaying as a maker i own a 3d printer do some soldering sometimes, create custom 3d designs using Fusion360, hack around with a flipper zero and play automation games like Factorio and modded Minecraft (GTNH lol).
+Oh and i also recently got a Meshtastic device too bad theres not much activity around my area keeping my node online and hoping for the best in the near future though

 Around every christmas i also do a modded Terraria Calamity playthrough with a couple other friends